jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

 ## Advent of Code (AoC) 2023

 We join our intrepid Kotlin adventurer in the middle of their quest to help fix global snow production.
 On Day 7, the puzzle is all about Camel Cards, which is like poker, except with a few twists.

-There are seven type of hands, the strongest of which is **five of a kind** where you have, well, five cards of the same kind.
-Saying that out loud just now gave me an idea for refactoring.
+First, there are seven types of hands in Camel Cards, the strongest of which is **five of a kind** where you have, well, five of the same kind of card.
+For example, the hand `TTTTT` has five of the Ten (T) kind.
+Similarly, `A7222` is **three of a kind** because it has three of the Two (2) kind of card, and `88Q88` is a **four of a kind** hand because of the four Eight (8) kind cards.

+Saying that out loud just now gave me another idea for refactoring.

 By the way, if you just want to check out my Kotlin code for AoC 2023, you can find it all here: [https://github.com/jlacar/aoc-2023-kotlin/tree/main/src](https://github.com/jlacar/aoc-2023-kotlin/tree/main/src)